ObenaufLab/CaTCH/README.md

 ```

-**In all cases, the columns must appear in the specified order.**
+In all three cases, *the columns must appear in the specified order.*

 ## Workflow - VBC Galaxy

-The VBCF Galaxy instance is not public.
+The VBC Galaxy instance is not public.
 These instructions are for internal institute use only.

-Some advanced options made available through Galaxy are discussed in the Command Line sections below.
+For general use, consult the next section: "Workflow - Command line".

 ### Step 1 : Quantify barcodes

-Each BAM file needs to be processed separately.
-Multiplexed BAMs additionally each require a sample
+* Each BAM file needs to be processed separately.
-tags table, as per the Input section above.
-A counts table will be generated for each sample and a
+* Multiplexed BAMs additionally *each* require a sample tags table, as per the Input section above.
-summary table for each BAM.
+* A counts table will be generated for each sample and a summary table for each BAM.

 The original Obenauf-group barcode design is hard-coded into the script and is currently the only
 available option for Galaxy.
 Both C.Umkehrer's and S.Cronin's variants can be used as single sample
 per BAM file.
-Umkehrer's variant can also be used with a demultiplexing table (as per Input section above).
+Umkehrer's variant can also be used as a multiplexed BAM with a demultiplexing table
+as per Input section above.

 Some advanced options made available through Galaxy are discussed in the Command Line sections below.

 ### Step 2: Collect outputs

-The sample-wise outputs need to be combined: One collective table for the barcode counts, and one
+The individual sample outputs need to be combined: One collective table for the barcode counts, and one
 collective table for the summaries.
-Simply select the Step-1 Galaxy output(s) to combine.
+Simply select the Step-1 Galaxy outputs to combine.
 Importing
-external tables into Galaxy at this stage is not well supported.
+external tables into Galaxy at this stage is *not well supported*.

 ### Step 3: Visual report

 This requires the two collective tables from step 2.
 Additionally it needs a conditions table, as per
 Input section above.
 The results can be obtained from the zipfile.
 The main output is an HTML report.
 Tables of the correaltions, counts and proportions are also output.
+*The HTML does not display correctly within Galaxy*, so be sure to *save the zip* file and open the files on
+your computer instead.